 Note: The WWPN is that of the HBA itself, not any of the devices that are visible to that HBA in the fabric.

-If used, /etc/fencing.conf must contain a simple list of WWPNs, one per line.
-You must update it whenever the HBA configuration changes, including the replacement of an HBA.
+You must update the /etc/fencing.conf file whenever the HBA configuration changes, including the replacement of an HBA.